- Learn More

 - American Stock Exchange's Former Member Corporation in the sale of the historic headquarters of the American Stock Exchange in Lower Manhattan.

 - Memorial Sloan-Kettering Cancer Center (MSKCC), in closing on the former Cabrini Medical Center for $83.1 million.
-The building, a 455-bed hospital, will be renovated into an outpatient cancer center for MSKCC.
 We also represented MSKCC in the proposed development of New York State's first proton center to treat cancer patients.

 - Rose Smart Growth Investment Fund in the acquisition of ten buildings containing affordable housing and retail space in New York's Harlem neighborhood.